Purdue-CS193/lab-1-CWinnie1111/index.md

 ## Favorite things about Purdue CS193
-  -There are a lot of computers
+  - There are a lot of computers
-  -The TAs are helpful
+  - The TAs are helpful
-  -The building is very nice
+  - The building is very nice